coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 "originLevel1 ": "CoveoSearch "
 ```

-Coveo for Sitecore will use the name of page hosting the Coveo Search View component when setting the origin key.
+Coveo for Sitecore uses the name of the page hosting the Coveo Search View component when setting the origin key.
 In my case, ```CoveoSearch``` is the name of my search result page item.
 So to have different origins for each of your search driven pages, you simply need to name them differently in Sitecore.

 Now that you understand how to set the ```originLevel1```, you can use it in multiple ways.